zerogravitylabs/hack-the-valley-2018/README.md

 ## Submission
 For the final submission:

-the format of the final prediction is a flat file containing the predicted Etherium price per tick (i.e. data point) per line.
+The format of the final prediction is a .txt file containing the predicted daily Etherium price, line by line.
+For example:

-Example

 400<br/>
 420<br/>